return42/sphkerneldoc/doc/books/linux_tv/media/v4l/vidioc-g-parm.rst

 To get and set the streaming parameters applications call the ``VIDIOC_G_PARM`` and ``VIDIOC_S_PARM`` ioctl, respectively.
-They take a pointer to a struct ``v4l2_streamparm`` which contains a union holding separate parameters for input and output devices.
+They take a pointer to a struct :c:type:`struct v4l2_streamparm` which contains a union holding separate parameters for input and output devices.

 .. _v4l2-streamparm: